nazarioricardo/zario/Pods/Audiobus/README.txt

 -----

  - Added public init methods for triggers, to allow subclassing
- - Added registerAdditionalAudioComponentDescription: method to ABSenderPort, allowing use of secondary AudioComponentDescriptions with the same port.
+ - Added registerAdditionalAudioComponentDescription: method to ABAudioSenderPort, allowing use of secondary AudioComponentDescriptions with the same port.
  - Tweaked connection panel hide/show; don't re-show after user has hidden
  - Fixed some issues with ABAudioUnitFader